-The TX must observe the LBUS rules which are required for compliance to the Interlaken Protocol Definition and the Xilinx implementation-specific requirements.
+The TX must observe the LBUS rules which are required for compliance to the Interlaken Protocol Definition, Revision 1.2 [Ref 1] and the Xilinx Integrated IP core for Interlaken requirements.

-If a burst rule violation occurs, the stat\tx\burst\err signal is asserted.
-You must ensure that the rules governing the scheduling of bursts are observed according to the LBUS width in the particular implementation.
+If a burst rule violation occurs, the stat_tx_burst_err signal is asserted.
+You must ensure that the rules governing the scheduling of bursts are observed.
 In particular, the segmented LBUS protocol should be given careful reading.

 One common issue is that you have written data in such a way that more than one Burst Control Word is generated during one clock cycle.
 Carefully review the segmented LBUS rules.
-Take care that an EoP does not occur in the same cycle as an implied Burst Control Word resulting from BurstMax having been reached.
+Take care that an SOP or a channel change does not occur in the same cycle as an implied Burst Control Word resulting from BurstMax having been reached.

-This can be avoided by implementing the enhanced scheduling algorithm, which uses the tx\bctlin signal to force Burst Control Words in such a way as to avoid two in one clock cycle.
+This can be avoided by implementing the enhanced scheduling algorithm, which uses the $tx_bctlin<N>$ signals to force Burst Control Words in such a way as to avoid two in one clock cycle.